basketoengine/Basketo/README.md

 </div>

 <p align="center">
-Welcome to the Basketo Engine - a passion project where I’m putting my best shot into creating something awesome and performant engine, with the exciting plan of making it an AI-Native game engine.
+Welcome to the Basketo Engine - a passion project where we are putting our best effort into creating an awesome and performant engine, with the exciting plan of making it an AI-Native game engine.
 Whether you’re here to contribute, suggest ideas, or just watch it grow, you’re part of the journey! 🚀
 </p>

 ## 🚀 Current State of the Engine